brizandrew/nicar-2022-javascript-103/lesson/7 – Building & Publishing.md

 <details>
     <summary>The build failed!</summary>
-    If you see an error that says "Target "main" declares an output file path of "testme.js"", go to your `src/package.json` file and delete the line that reads: `"main": "testme.js",`.
+    If you see an error that says "Target "main" declares an output file path of "testme.js"", go to your `src/package.json` file and delete the line that reads: <code>"main": "testme.js",</code>.
 Because there was a JavaScript file in your folder when you ran `npm init`, there's a chance it added that line which shouldn't be there.
 </details>

 This will save those files in a folder called `dist`.
 You can then upload the contents of that folder to any server you have access to.